datagrok/opinions/DESIGN.md

 Guilty: Reddit, Digg, Slashdot, Google Plus, Facebook and almost every other "social" site ever created.

-Many users may rank as "good" articles or statements whose opinions they agree with, regardless of their quality.
+Many users up-vote articles or statements whose opinions they agree with, regardless of their quality.
+If they represent the majority of users on a site, then effectively the site's metric for "good" becomes: "do you agree?"

 Is an article informative but poorly-written?
 Exciting but poorly researched?
 Does a particular movie have a great story but horrible acting?
+With only one metric for "good" these opinions cannot be captured or calculated.

 ### Extremely naive algorithm (popular vote) for calculating score from "goodness" metric.

 Guilty: Reddit, Digg, Slashdot, Google Plus, Facebook, etc...

 For these sites, as their communities get larger, minority interests and opinions become excluded.
+The marginalized, whose greatest champion for community-building should be the Internet, are ignored.
 The winningest content is that with the most votes, even if less-generally-popular content is highly desirable to a subset of the users.
 The site "descends into mediocrity."

-I want a social news site where both a religious neo-conservative Republican and a far-left liberal pacifist atheist socialist can find recommended to them links that they would consider "good" and comments that they would not necessarily agree with, but would consider on-topic and/or well-informed.
+I want a social news site where both a religious neo-conservative Republican and a far-left liberal pacifist atheist socialist can both find recommended to them links that they would consider "good" and comments that they would not necessarily agree with, but consider to be on-topic and/or well-informed.

 ### Limited to a single topic.